Building skills for horse and rider,

 The Mangold Ranch team has been training horses and other animals for generations.
 The Ranch is run by the Mangold family with Megan Mangold as the head trainer.
 The ranch general manger is Rikki-Marie together Megan and Rikki-Marie balance the needs of all horses and riders producing a working horse ranch that runs like a well oiled machine.
 Every member of our ranch family has an important role, which makes the facility run like a well oiled machine.
 Our ranch is a down home family atmosphere where good manners are a must and all of the animals are truly loved.
 The Mangold Ranch philosophy focuses on natural horsemanship methods.
-Horse training, "from the ground up".
-Our methods are similar to Gary Lane, Clinton Anderson, Stacy Westfall, and Chris Cox.
+Horse training, "From the Ground_ UP".
+Our methods are similar to Gary Lane, Bill Minchew, Tommy Turvey, Clinton Anderson, Stacy Westfall, Chris Cox.
 There is never a job that goes un-finished, hard work is our motto.
 Safety is #1 at our facility and we take pride in our experienced trainers & staff.

 Down on the ranch there is much fun to be had and always something new to learn.